charlesportoferreira/word2vec/docs/Install.md

         |-----wordvector

-### datasets folder
+### Datasets folder
-The datasets folder is where you will keep your datasets.
+You will keep your corpus inside the datasets folder.
 They need to be organized in a tree format.
-We provided a toydata example to help.
+There is already a toydata example inside this folder.

-### models folder
+### Models folder
 In this folder you need to keep your embeddings models

-It is necessary to keep your datasets and models in the correct folder because we are using a relative path to find theses files.
+It is necessary to keep your corpus and models in the correct folder because we are using a relative path to find theses files.
 So if you put them in a parent folder from this project it may not be able to find these files.

-Libraries:
+### Libraries:

 You will need the following python libraries to run this code: nltk, stop-words, gensim, tensorflow, tensorflow-hub.

-One may install these libraries using the pip tool.
+One may install these libraries using the [pip](https://pypi.org/project/pip/) tool.
  To do that, run the following commands:

         pip install nltk
         pip install stop-words